senzing-garage/go-logging/docs/examples.md

 The following examples can be seen in actual code at [main.go](../main.go).

-In each of the following examples, the following imports are assumed:
+In each of the following examples, the following import is assumed:

 ```go
 import "github.com/senzing/go-logging/logging"